metadatacenter/cedar-artifact-library/README.md

 A class called `TextFieldBuilder` can be used to create a CEDAR text field.

-Using this tuype, we can create a text field representing a study name with a minimum length of 2 and a maximum length of 10 we can write the following:
+With this class we can create a text field representing a study name with a minimum length of 2 and a maximum length of 10 as follows:

 ```java
 FieldSchemaArtifact fieldSchemaArtifact = FieldSchemaArtifact.textFieldBuilder().